 To a lesser extent: the new security guard, or guest, being completely Genre Blind and accepting to stay in this place which caused so much danger to those that worked the night-shift.

 The management is right up there (which seems to be a theme in the FNAF games); they purposely use faulty wiring in their attraction in order to make the horror-theme more authentic, but even worse, they know the ventilation system doesn't work and if it shuts off, it can cause patrons to hallucinate.
 It's so bad even a single person suffers from it, let alone thinking what it would do to a whole group of paying customers.
 Such an oversight is a blatant lawsuit waiting to happen.

 Fazbear Entertainment almost had another instance of this trope on file.
 There was a period where they tried retrofitting the animatronic suits to fit humans and robots alike.
 The human settings were so badly designed that they could crush the person wearing it if he so much as breathed wrong.
 After one implied casualty, they hastily dumped the idea.
 It bears repeating that Fazbear Entertainmentthought this was a stupid idea, to the point Jeremy and Mike never heard about it.

-A Subversion.
-Before the release of Sister Location Purple Guy's actions in the minigames could have been considered outright idiotic, as he decided to return to the scene of crime seemingly without reason.
+A subversion.
+Before the release of Sister Location, Purple Guy's actions in the minigames could have been considered outright idiotic, as he decided to return to the scene of the crime seemingly without reason.
 Sister Location heavily implies that he sent his son to find and repair something, and presumably take the fall for him.
 Pizzeria Simulator josses that, but implies that he knew that dying in the Springtrap suit would enable him to continue to live as Springtrap!